samyakpiya/course-cascade/README.md

 - 🎥 Video content streaming
 - 💾 File storage and management
 - 📱 Responsive design for all devices

+## Payment Processing

+For demonstration purposes, all Stripe payments are currently processed through a single platform account, meaning course payments go directly to the platform owner.

+In a real-world marketplace scenario, the payment system would be implemented using Stripe Connect to facilitate revenue sharing between the platform and instructors.
+Here's how it would work:

+1. Instructors would onboard through Stripe Connect to create connected accounts
+2. When a student purchases a course for $100:
+   - Platform automatically keeps its fee (e.g., 20% = $20)
+   - Instructor automatically receives their share (e.g., 80% = $80)
+3. Payouts would be handled automatically to instructors' bank accounts

+This marketplace payment setup is intentionally omitted from the demo but represents the proper approach for a production course marketplace platform.

 ## Tech Stack